Skip to contents

 time_channel

-A character string indicating the time or sample channel name.
-Must match column names in data exactly.
-Retrieved from metadata if not defined explicitly.
+A character string giving the name of the time or sample column.
+Must match a column name in data exactly.

 sample_rate